hardspoon/better-agents/src/__tests__/utils/README.md

 # E2E Test Utilities

-Utilities for end-to-end testing of the superagents CLI.
+Utilities for end-to-end testing of the better-agents CLI.

 ## CLITestRunner